At a glance

 Second, data protection aims to protect individuals’ rights and freedoms– with regard to the processing of their personal data.
 This includes the right to privacy but also the right to non-discrimination.
 Specifically, the requirements of data protection by design and by default mean you have to implement appropriate technical and organisational measures to take into account the risks to the rights and freedoms of data subjects and implement the data protection principles effectively.
 Similarly, a data protection impact assessment should contain measures to address and mitigate those risks, which include the risk of discrimination.

-Third, the GDPR specifically notes that processing personal data for profiling and automated decision-making may give rise to discrimination, and that you should use appropriate technical and organisational measures to prevent this.
+Third, the UK GDPR specifically notes that processing personal data for profiling and automated decision-making may give rise to discrimination, and that you should use appropriate technical and organisational measures to prevent this.

 Why might an AI system lead to discrimination?